 G-2.2.1.
-Junior Participant Program(JPP)
+Junior Participant Program (JPP)

-The JPP is a club-wide program for 16 and 17 year olds.
+The JPP is a club-wide program for 16 and 17 year olds to participate in Autocross and 13 to 17 year olds to navigate in Rallies.
 Details about this program may be found in the Region Procedures Manual (RPM).
 For a copy of the RPMs write or call the Executive Office or see www.pca.org.

 G-2.2.2.
 College Age Family Program (CAFP) The CAFP is a Parade specific program.
 This program allows 18 - 25 year old college students to attend Parade and participate in the events, who, except for their age, would otherwise qualify as JPP participants.
 The CAFP is not mandatory.
-If a participant meets the CAFP requirements, but are also a PCA member in good standing and desires to enter his/ herown Porsche, they can pay the entry fee and be a competitive entrant.
+If a participant meets the CAFP requirements, but are also a PCA member in good standing and desires to enter his/her own Porsche, they can pay the entry fee and be a competitive entrant.